simulamet-host/soccer-dashboard/README.md

 ```
 soccer-dashboard/
-├── .streamlit/
+├── homepage.py
 ├── pages/
-├── homepage.py
+│   └── foo.py
 └── tests/
+    └── test_homepage.py
+    └── page/
         └── test_foo.py
 ```

 Prefix test files with `test_` and test functions with `test_` inside the test files, e.g., `test_foo.py` and `test_bar()`, so that pytest can automatically discover and run the tests.
+The structure of the test files should mirror the structure of the source files.

 To run the tests, execute `pytest` in the project root directory.

-Imports and paths within a test file should be relative to the directory where pytest is called.
+Imports and paths within a test file should be relative to the project root directory, where pytest is called.